Falaise, Calvados: Geography

 Flowing through Falaise are the river Ante and the river Trainefeuille, both tributaries of the river Dives.

 Falaise borders the area known as Suisse Normande, on its eastern side.

 Land distribution

-According to the 2018 CORINE Land Cover assessment, it shows that just over a third,35% (416 ha) is Meadows, closely followed at 29% by Urbanised.
-The rest of the land is Arable land at 24%, Industrial and commercial spaces at 9% and the remaining 2% (24 ha) is Forest.
+According to the 2018 CORINE Land Cover assessment, 35% (416 ha) is Meadows, closely followed at 29% by Urbanised.
+The rest is Arable land at 24%, Industrial and commercial spaces at 9% and the remaining 2% (24 ha) is Forest.